areaDetector/areaDetector/INSTALL_GUIDE.md

   pvaDriver
   ADPilatus, etc.
 ```
-### RELEASE* files
+### RELEASE* and CONFIG* files
 areaDetector RELEASE* and CONFIG* files are a little more complex than those in a typical EPICS modules.
 This is because they are designed to meet the following requirements:
 - If using the top-level areaDetector repository then it is only necessary to edit the CONFIG* and RELEASE*
   files in the areaDetector/configure directory, and not in each of the submodules, of which there are now
   about 40.
 - Allows building multiple architectures in the same tree, including Linux and Windows.
 This means
-  that SUPPORT and EPICS_BASE must be defined differently for different architectures, since the
+  that SUPPORT and EPICS_BASE may be defined differently for different architectures, since the
   path syntax is different for Linux and Windows.
 - Allows using the top-level [synApps/support](https://github.com/epics-synApps/support) and
   [synApps/support/configure](https://github.com/epics-synApps/support/configure) directories.